rhit-raitovn/16-bit-multi-cycle-processor/README.md

-Put design document and journals in the "design" directory.
-Implementation, code, etc should go in the "implementation" directory.
+Design document and journals are in the "design" directory.
+Implementation, code, etc are in the "implementation" directory.